 Pennies on the Dollar?
 Making a Deal with the IRS?
 You've Heard the Jingles on TV and Radio, BUT what really is important to qualifying for an Offer in Compromise with the IRS?

-In our 30 year history, we've seen a lot of approaches, deceptive and otherwise, towards "selling" an Offer in Compromise, but what gets truly overlooked are the following key questions:
+In our 30 plus year history, we've seen a lot of approaches, deceptive and otherwise, towards "selling" an Offer in Compromise, but what gets truly overlooked are the following key questions:

 2. Do you have the assets to pay what you owe?
-If your net worth exceeds what you owe then USUALLY that disqualifies from you from an OIC.
+If your net worth exceeds what you owe then usually that disqualifies from you from an OIC.
 However, IRAs and 401ks can be valued at 60%.
 Houses at 80%.
 And even if you have the home equity to pay off the IRS, you still MIGHT qualify if you can show you can't get access to the equity by getting two loan denials.

 3. Are you current on your recent taxes?
-Ready to be current on taxes for the next 5 years?
+Ready to be current on taxes for the next five years?
 Getting an Offer in Compromise with the IRS means promising to pay your current and future taxes.
 If you are self-employed that can be tricky.
 Ready to get current on taxes for the year that you are in or prepare to roll in your unpaid recent taxes into a future Offer in Compromise?

 Call and talk with a tax expert for free: